Kekistann/WanderersWay/README.md

 - After character creation, a notification will pop-up stating Wanderer's Way is configuring.
 Stand still and wait for configuration to complete.
 Upon completion, you will receive a second notification stating you're good to go.
 - Wanderer's Way is pre-configured on Adept difficulty and intended to be played this way.
 Increasing or decreasing the difficulty slider will heavily alter your experience.
 - After character creation and game configuration is finished, follow the quest markers to gear up/choose your background.
 Once finished, interact with the Shrine of Akatosh to choose your Game Start.
 Lastly, exit the room and enjoy your time playing Wanderer's Way!
+- Note: All of Wanderer's Way setting are pre-configured.
+Many of the games mechanics will be introduced naturally, some, through Skyrim's vanilla "Tutorial" message boxes.
+Don't skip them!
+For help with Hotkeys, press `F11` while in game.

 ## Uninstalling
 - Delete the Wanderer's Way folder.